 Why you can trust Golf Monthly Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-Two years on from the last set of updates, Titleist has come to market with a new version of the hugely popular Pro V1x for 2023.
-Aimed at those in search of a higher flight and more spin with a slightly firmer feel than the Pro V1, the latest Pro V1x has already been seen out on Tour.
+Two years on from the previous updates, Titleist has come to market with an all new version of the wildly popular Pro V1x for 2023.
+Pitched at those in search of a higher ball flight and increased spin with a slightly firmer feel than the Pro V1, the latest Pro V1x has already been seen out on Tour.
 In fact, Will Zalatoris described his decision to switch into it as, “a no brainer”.

 The main upgrade in the Pro V1x comes from a new high gradient ‘Dual-Core’ construction.
 From outside to inside, the center of the ball gets progressively softer.
 In the Pro V1x there is an inner core which has been made 44% bigger.
 The engineers at Titleist say these features work to reduce spin in the long game, which helps increase speed, and provide a more stable flight.

-It’s important to say at this point that in 2021, I went through a golf ball fitting with Titleist and it was the Pro V1x that emerged as the right model for my game.
-It’s fair to say that I’m not a particularly high spin player so the extra flight of the Pro V1x gave me the distance, but particularly the control, I’m looking for when hitting into the greens.
+It’s important to note at this point that in 2021, I went through a golf ball fitting with Titleist and it was the Pro V1x that emerged as the right model for my game.
+It’s fair to say that I’m not a particularly high spin player so the extra flight of the Pro V1x gave me not only the distance, but particularly the control, I’m looking for when approaching the greens.

 I wanted to see how the Titleist Pro V1x 2023 compares so I took both old and new versions with me to the course to test.
 I hit them on a launch monitor and on the course at Prince’s Golf Club to see if this is one of the best premium golf balls on the market this year.
 I also hit the new Titleist Pro V1 2023 golf ball during the same session.

-Whilst it was with the mid irons that I noticed the biggest jump in performance from the Pro V1 2023, it was with the driver where the new Pro V1x impressed most.
-During my testing there was a modest reduction in spin versus the previous generation but a more noticeable bump in ball speed.
+Whilst it was with the mid irons that I noticed the greater leaps in performance from the Pro V1 2023, it was with the driver where the new Pro V1x impressed most.
+During my testing there was a modest reduction in spin versus the previous generation but a more noticeable jump in ball speed.
 Of the drives I hit on the launch monitor with the new version, I gained just over 1mph.
-Of course, variations in strike make the true gain here hard to quantify but it is worth noting my carry distance was two yards longer on average and this was something I also picked up on during my on course testing.
+Of course, variations in strike make the true gain here hard to quantify but it is worth noting my carry distance was two yards longer on average.

-In comparison to the new Titleist Pro V1, the Pro V1x launched just over a degree higher off the tee and delivered a 2-yard higher ball flight.
+When compared to the new Titleist Pro V1, the Pro V1x launched just over a degree higher off the tee and delivered 2 yards of increased peak height.

-Again, the higher launch and overall flight of the Pro V1x was evident during my 7-iron testing (the peak height averaged 4-yards higher with the Pro V1x).
-For lower spinning golfers, this should provide a steeper descent angle and more stopping power when hitting into the greens.
-Higher spinning players may find the extra flight is too much.
-That's why it's worth testing the different models - and for those who need even less spin in the long game, the Titleist AVX golf ball remains in the range.
+Again, the higher launch and overall flight of the Pro V1x was notable during my 7-iron testing (the peak height averaged 4-yards higher with the Pro V1x).
+For lower spinning golfers, this should translate into a useful steeper descent angle and more stopping power when hitting into the greens.
+Higher spin players could potentially find the additional flight too much.
+It is most definitely worth testing the different models - and for those who need even less spin in the long game, the Titleist AVX golf ball remains a great option.

 The final part of my launch monitor testing involved hitting a series of 50-yard pitch shots.
 Interestingly, both new Pro V1 versions provided me with a little more spin than their respective outgoing models.
-The difference was hardly drastic (just under 100 rpm with the Pro V1x) but it was good to see such a strong separation in performance from long game to short game.
+The difference was minimal (just under 100 rpm with the Pro V1x) but it was good to see such a tangible separation in performance from long game to short game.